tmcallaghan/mongobetween/README.md

     	MongoDB username
   -dynamic string
-    	File or URL to query for dynamic configuration -enable-sdam-metrics
+    	File or URL to query for dynamic configuration -actionlog string
+    	File path for logging all client actions -enable-sdam-metrics
         Enable SDAM(Server Discovery And Monitoring) metrics -enable-sdam-logging